src-d/blog/content/post/kmcuda4.md

 2. Centroids must be renormed to 1 after each iteration (hence "spherical").

-Both of these modification do not contradict with Yinyang refinement since it bases solely on the triangle inequality.
+Both of these modification do not contradict with Yinyang refinement since it is based solely on the triangle inequality.

 The implementation of the angular distance leveraged templates support in CUDA code again.
 I added the second template parameter (well, actually